MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 We have allocated time on your schedule to ensure that you get this done at the end of each sprint.

-- For Full Time Students: Please submit your work on this journal entry before 12pm PST every Friday.
+- For Full Time Students: Please submit your work on this journal entry before 11am PST Friday.
 - For Part Time Students: Please submit your work on this journal entry before the end of your B-Week Thursday class period.

-## Unit 1 Presentation Script (Non-UX Students Only):

-This needs to be completed along with your Journal Entry for the Unit.
-[Here is a link to the prompt for the script](https://www.notion.so/lambdaschool/Unit-1-Presentation-Script-4e2ef6551424417bb3c3b2a4406a272d).
-Complete your work in a google doc and submit a link to your response in your journal entry for this sprint challenge.
-The prompts are also copied below:

-**Describe the problem you tried to solve.**

-**Describe at a high level what your application does.**

-**Describe how you divided up work on your team.**

-**Describe the features  you specifically contributed and how you built it.**

-**Describe the hardest technical aspect of this project so far and you overcame it.**

-**What technical decisions would you have done differently in this project, reflecting back?**

 ## Template: Contribution Entry